chelseanadine/chelseasmith.ca/README.md

 ! [] (chelseasmith-wordmark.jpeg)

 Ever since I was a toddler, I would always say that I wanted to be an artist when I grew up.
-It was instinctual for me to reach for markers and paper to draw.
+It was instinctual for me to reach for markers and paper and start drawing.
 My passion for creating has never wavered.

-I studied fine/creative arts through high school, and that eventually led me to take media arts courses as well.
+I studied fine/creative arts throughout high school, and that eventually led me to take media arts courses as well.
 When it was time for me to think about post-secondary, I decided to venture into the Graphic Design program at Algonquin College’s School of Media and Design.
-I have been doing freelance design work as well as office/firm experience over the past decade.
+I have also been doing freelance design work as well as office/firm experience over the past decade on top of this.

 It feels right to be where I am today.
 Hopefully you’ll get a sense for who I am through here too.